-Data and cyber security breaches or improper disclosure of confidential company or personal data could result in material financial loss, regulatory actions, reputational harm, and/or legal liability.
+Data and cybersecurity breaches or improper disclosure of confidential company or personal data could result in material financial loss, regulatory actions, reputational harm, and/or legal liability.

 We depend on information technology networks and systems to process, transmit and store electronic information and to communicate among our locations around the world and with our alliance partners, insurance carriers/markets, clients and third-party vendors.
 Additionally, one of our significant responsibilities is to maintain the security and privacy of our clients' confidential and proprietary information and the personal data of their customers and employees.
 Our information systems, and those of our third-party service providers and vendors, are vulnerable to an increasing threat of continually evolving cybersecurity risks.
-We are the target of computer viruses, hackers, distributed denial of service attacks, malware infections, ransomware attacks, phishing and spear-phishing campaigns, and/or other external hazards, as well as improper or inadvertent workforce behavior which, could expose confidential company and personal data systems and information to security breaches.
+We are regularly subject to cyberattacks and are the target of computer viruses, hackers, distributed denial of service attacks, malware infections, ransomware attacks, phishing and spear-phishing campaigns, and/or other external hazards, as well as improper or inadvertent workforce behavior which, could expose confidential company and personal data systems and information to security breaches.

 Many of the software applications that we use in our business are licensed from, and supported, upgraded and maintained by, thirdparty vendors.
 Our third-party applications include, but are not limited to, enterprise cloud storage and cloud computing application services provided and maintained by third-party vendors.
-These third-party applications store or may afford access to confidential and proprietary data of the Company, our employees and our clients.
-We have processes designed to require third-party vendors that provide IT outsourcing, offsite storage and other services to agree to maintain certain standards with respect to the storage, protection and transfer of confidential, personal and proprietary information.
+These third-party applications store or may afford access to confidential and proprietary data of the Company, our colleagues and our clients.
+We have processes designed to require third-party vendors that provide IT outsourcing, offsite storage and other services to agree to maintain certain standards with respect to the storage. protection and transfer of confidential, personal and proprietary information.
 However, this data is at risk of compromise or unauthorized access or use in the event of a breakdown of a vendor's data protection processes, a data breach due to the intentional or unintentional non-compliance by a vendor's employee or agent, or as a result of a cyber-attack on the product, software or information systems of a vendor in our software supply chain.
-Any compromise of the product, software, data or infrastructure of a Company vendor, including a software or IT vendor in our supply chain, could in turn result in the compromise of Company data or infrastructure or result in material operational disruption.
+Any compromise of the product, software, data or infrastructure of a Company vendor, including a software or IT vendor in our supply chain has, and could again, in turn result in the compromise of Company data or infrastructure or result in material operational disruption, although no such previous compromise has been material to our business or financial results.
 Further, the risk and potential impact of a data breach on our third-party vendors' products, software or systems increase as we move more of our data and our clients' data into our vendors' cloud storage, engage in IT outsourcing, and consolidate the group of third-party vendors that provide cloud storage or other IT services for the Company.
-Over time, the frequency, severity and sophistication of the attacks against us and our vendors have increased, including due to the use of artificial intelligence for purposes of cybercrime, and the broader range of threat actors, including state-sponsored actors and hacker activists.
+Over time, the frequency, severity and sophistication of the attacks against us and our vendors have increased, including due to the use of artificial intelligence for purposes of cybercrime, and the broader range of threat actors, including state-sponsored actors and hacker activists